amurdock/technical-exercise/README.md

 ## Description

-* This is a monorepo containing the following services;
+1. This is a monorepo containing the following services
-    ~ api - a node service written using [expressjs](https://expressjs.com/) and responsible for retrieving and returning product data
+- api - a node service written using [expressjs](https://expressjs.com/) and responsible for retrieving and returning product data
-    ~ aggregator - a node service written using [expressjs](https://expressjs.com/) and [apollo](https://www.apollographql.com/docs/) responsible for aggregating services (the api service)
+- aggregator - a node service written using [expressjs](https://expressjs.com/) and [apollo](https://www.apollographql.com/docs/) responsible for aggregating services (the api service)
-    ~ app - a web application written using [react](https://reactjs.org/docs/getting-started.html)
+- app - a web application written using [react](https://reactjs.org/docs/getting-started.html)

-You can find these services within the `packages` folder.
-The architecture of these services is as follows.
+2. You can find these services within the `packages` folder.
+3. The architecture of these services is as follows.

 ```
 +---------------+        +---------------+        +---------------+